What is 5G?

 Dr Novella, assistant professor of neurology at Yale University in America, has said that opponents of high-frequency radio wave networks show tendencies to confuse hazard with risk.
 He claims that, “A loaded pistol is a hazard because theoretically, it can cause damage.
 But if you lock it in a safe, the risk is negligible”.
-He claims that the actual risk to human health from 5G is negligible.

 Instead, it is suggested that an abundance of misinformation has led onlookers to align radiation from phone masts with ionizing radiation; the damaging kind which is released from nuclear explosions.
 However, 5G operates at wavelengths using non-ionising radiation.
 As has been clarified by scientists and medical experts, radiation which is non-ionising is too weak to break chemical bonds and, therefore, to cause damage to DNA or human cells.

-Further to this, all mobile and WiFI networks in effect in the UK conform to strict regulations based on advanced research, scientific literature and public consultation.
+Further to this, all mobile and WiFI networks in the UK conform to strict regulations based on advanced research, scientific literature and public consultation.
 The International Commission on Non-Ionizing Radiation Protection (ICNIRP) – a body scrutinizing the health risks of radio broadcasts – has declared 5G completely safe as long as all guidelines are followed.

 The Commission has spent the past 7 years developing new guidelines into the safe use of 5G radio networks.
 It has stressed that previous guidelines – in force from 1998 – would have been sufficient for new 5G technologies, yet additional precautional measures are now in place to acknowledge the higher frequency spectrums in operation